Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-An exception to judicial support for press freedom involves demands by prosecutors for information gathered by reporters in the course of their journalistic investigations, including material from confidential sources.
-Journalists have resisted revealing sources and providing prosecutors with research materials on a number of occasions in recent years, but they have usually been directed to comply with court requests by federal judges.
-Several journalists have gone to jail on contempt of court charges for refusing to hand over material, and several others were spared jail time when the cases ended in settlements and the legal proceedings were dropped.
-Contempt charges against Toni Locy, a former reporter for USA Today, were dropped in federal court after the plaintiff in a civil suit reached a settlement with the government.
-A judge had ordered Locy to turn over her notes and had found her in contempt when she refused.
-As a result of the growing number of journalist source cases, Congress took up a bill that would grant journalists a qualified right not to reveal news sources in federal cases.
-The measure, called the Free Flow of Information Act, passed the House of Representatives by an overwhelming margin in 2007.
-However, on July 30, 2008, Republicans blocked its passage in the Senate.
-The bill would have allowed journalists to withhold sources except in cases where the testimony would be critical to the outcome of a trial, in cases of potential terrorism, or where the testimony or information would fulfill a “compelling public interest.”
-The measure did not extend protections to amateur bloggers or journalism students.
-Some 37 of the 50 states already have such “shield laws.”
+An exception to judicial support for press freedom involves demands by prosecutors for information gathered by reporters, including material from confidential sources.
+Several journalists have gone to jail on contempt of court charges for refusing to hand over material in recent years, and others were spared jail time only because the cases ended in settlements and the legal proceedings against them were dropped.
+Federal legislation that would grant journalists a qualified right not to reveal news sources in federal cases passed the House of Representatives in April 2009 and was under consideration by the Senate at year’s end.
+The bill would allow journalists to withhold sources except in cases where their testimony would be critical to the outcome of a trial, in cases of potential terrorism, or when the testimony or information would fulfill a “compelling public interest.”
+In May, Texas became the 37th state to adopt a law protecting journalists’ sources.

 The media in the United States are overwhelmingly under private ownership.
-Nevertheless, National Public Radio (NPR), an entity funded partly by the government and partly by private contributions, enjoys a substantial audience.
+Nevertheless, National Public Radio, which is funded by a combination of government allocations and private contributions, enjoys a substantial audience.
 By law, radio and television airwaves are considered public property and are leased to private stations, which determine content.
 The Federal Communications Commission (FCC) is charged with administering licenses and reviewing content to ensure that it complies with federal limits on indecent or offensive material.
-On several occasions, the FCC has issued fines against radio and television outlets for what the agency deemed acts of indecency.
+On several occasions, the FCC has issued fines against radio and television outlets for what the commission deemed to be acts of indecency.